-Timothy Clayton, 59, is from Plymouth, Minnesota and is a Principal of the management consulting firm Emerging Capital, LLC and serves as Chief Financial Officer of Tile Shop Holdings, Inc., which is a retail ceramic and stone tile business.
+Timothy Clayton, 60, is from Plymouth, Minnesota.
+Mr. Clayton is an outside member of the Committee and serves as chairman of the Committee.
+He is a Principal of the management consulting firm Emerging Capital, LLC and previously served as Chief Financial Officer of Tile Shop Holdings, Inc., which is a retail ceramic and stone tile business.
 He previously served as an Appointed Director on the AgriBank, FCB Board of Directors from 2005 through 2013.
+The Funding Corporation board has designated Mr. Clayton as an Audit Committee financial expert.
 Mr. Clayton became a member of the Audit Committee in September 2013 and his term expires in 2017.